dotnet/AspNetCore.Docs/aspnetcore/blazor/handle-errors.md

 Blazor treats most unhandled exceptions as fatal to the circuit where they occur.
 If a circuit is terminated due to an unhandled exception, the user can only continue to interact with the app by reloading the page to create a new circuit.
 Circuits outside of the one that's terminated, which are circuits for other users or other browser tabs, aren't affected.
 This scenario is similar to a desktop app that crashes&mdash;the crashed app must be restarted, but other apps aren't affected.

-A circuit should be terminated when an unhandled exceptions occurs for the following reasons:
+A circuit is terminated when an unhandled exception occurs for the following reasons:

-* It often leaves the circuit in an undefined state.
+* An unhandled exception often leaves the circuit in an undefined state.
-* If the framework continues processing a component's code after an unhandled exception, the app's normal operation can't be guaranteed.
+* The app's normal operation can't be guaranteed after an unhandled exception.
-* Security vulnerabilities in the app may result.
+* Security vulnerabilities may appear in the app if the circuit continues.

 ## Manage unhandled exceptions in developer code

 For an app to continue after an error, the app must have error handling logic.
 Later sections of this article describe potential sources of unhandled exceptions.

-In production, framework exception messages or stack traces in the UI should not be rendered.
-Doing so could:
+In production, don't render framework exception messages or stack traces in the UI.
+Rendering exception messages or stack traces could:

 * Disclose sensitive information to end users.
-* May help a malicious user discover weaknesses in an app that can compromise the security of the app, server, or network.
+* Help a malicious user discover weaknesses in an app that can compromise the security of the app, server, or network.

 ## Log errors with a persistent provider